teighanmiller/cura_agent/README.md

 The Google Calendar API call itself takes ~72 ms — nearly all latency comes from local model inference.
 Running two full inference passes (classification + response synthesis) on CPU produces multi-second delays at each step, and the response-synthesis step alone currently accounts for ~25 seconds.

 **Fix in progress:** Migrating the inference backend from the default `transformers` pipeline to a quantized GGUF model served via `llama-cpp-python`, which reduces per-token latency by 4–8× on Apple Silicon and modern CPUs without requiring a GPU.
-Classification will also be replaced with a lightweight fine-tuned model or a rules/embedding-based router to eliminate a full LLM call for a task that doesn't need one.
+Classification will also be replaced with a lightweight fine-tuned ML or AI model or a rules/embedding-based router to eliminate a full LLM call for a task that doesn't need one.

 ### 2. Response synthesis errors